echoprotocol/echowiki/advanced/running-committee.md

 btc-rpc-user = "1"
 btc-rpc-password = "1"
 ```

-By default with enable `sidechain` plugin Bitcoin and Ethereum sidechain enable.
-If we need to disable one of them, we need to add option `--sidechain-eth-disable` or `--sidechain-btc-disable`.

-By default Bitcoin sidechain enable for mainnet.
-If we need to enable it for a testnet, we need to add option `--sidechain-btc-testnet`.

 ## Adding Private Keys

 Block production requires one or more private keys to be able to generate signatures on blocks and EchoRand messages and additional private key for Ethereum or Bitcoin sidechains to sign its transactions.